Tier 1 Exceptional Talent

 The Tier 1 Exceptional Talent route is designed for ‘exceptionally talented’ individuals in the fields of science, humanities, engineering, the performing arts and digital technology.
 Those using this route must be internationally recognised at the highest level as world leaders in their particular field, or recognised as having already demonstrated exceptional promise and are likely to become world leaders in their field.

-Applications must be made by migrants themselves, although the Staff Immigration Team can provide guidance where necessary.
+Applications must be made by migrants themselves, although the Staff Immigration Team can answer strightforward enquiries and signpost to the relevant guidance where necessary.
 Applicants under this route will not need to be sponsored by an employer, but their application must be endorsed by a ‘Competent Body’ which is expert in the relevant field.

 There are five designated Competent Bodies (the British Academy, the Royal Academy of Engineering, the Royal Society, Arts Council England, and Tech City UK) whose role will be to vouch to the Home Office that in their opinion the migrant is exceptionally talented.

 The total number of Tier 1 Exceptional Talent visas available will be limited to 1000 each year from April.
 The 1000 available visas will be split across two phases; there will be 500 visas available during the first phase (6 April to 30 September) and a further 500 available during the second phase (1 October to 5 April).
 Each of the five Competent Bodies will only be permitted to endorse a pre-determined limited number of applicants during each phase (which, in total, will amount to the 500 visas available).
 If all 500 visas available during the first phase are granted before 30 September, the Home Office will stop accepting applications until the next phase opens.

-The application process for initial applications for Tier 1 Exceptional Talent, and for those switching into Tier 1 Exceptional Talent from other permissible immigration routes (see below), as detailed in the Home Office Tier 1 Exceptional Talent Policy Guidance, consists of two stages:
+The application process for initial applications for Tier 1 Exceptional Talent, and for those switching into Tier 1 Exceptional Talent from other permissible immigration routes (see below), as detailed in the Home Office Tier 1 (Exceptional Talent) visa guidance, consists of two stages:

 Stage 1 - Request for endorsement